 Estuaries, Pacific Northwest

-Colonial Creek estuary flows into the Neroutsos inlet at its southern end, just past the town of Port Alice.
+The Colonial and Cayeghle Creek estuary flows into the Neroutsos inlet at its southern end, just past the town of Port Alice.
 The estuary is a great place for wildlife viewing.
 You have a good chance of seeing deer, elk, black bears and cougars along with incredible bird watching opportunities.
 The eagles here are an incredible sight and during the herring runs in the last days of winter is the best time to view them.

 The salmon fishing out in the waters in front of the estuary can be very productive, and if its lake fishing you like, there are some very well stocked lakes to drop a line in that are not very far from the estuary.
 All in all, this is a great place to visit.